 Eggs ~ Super Natural Foods

-Much has been written lately about eggs that has cast doubt on their nutritional value.
+Much has been written lately that has cast doubt on their nutritional value.

 As a result, most people aren't aware of what's true and what isn't.

 And probably the most common: will eating them increase my blood cholesterol levels?

 While it is proven that they do contain a significant amount of dietary cholesterol, there also still remains a plethora of misinformation regarding their true nutritional value, which has prevented many from enjoying them as part of a healthy diet.

 So, is there a limit to how many you can eat a week?